cgross/generator-cg-angular/CUSTOMIZING.md

-Customizing the Sub-generators
+Customizing the Subgenerators
 -------------

-You may need to customize the sub-generators if you use things like SASS, RequireJS, and more.
-The sub-generators can be extended and overriden through the `.yo-rc.json` file.
+You may need to customize the subgenerators if you use things like SASS, RequireJS, and more.
+The subgenerators can be extended and overriden through the `.yo-rc.json` file.
 The `.yo-rc.json` file can be configured with the following properties:

 #### partialTemplates
 Type: `String`